ey92/notes/4744/hw3/hw3.md

 people who people need need people who people need people need people who need people who people need
 ```
+- I left in the bad sentence (from piazza discussion), so the sentence marked with a '#' should fail

 #### Part C
 p1.lex